The Somberlain

 The Somberlain is the debut studio album by Swedish black metal band Dissection, released on 3 December 1993 by No Fashion Records.
-It went on to become a highly influential release in black metal as a foundational work for the subgenre known as melodic black metal.Its the only album with the guitarist John Zwetsloot who was fired 1 year later.
+It went on to become a highly influential release in black metal as a foundational work for the subgenre known as melodic black metal.
+It is the only studio album with guitarist John Zwetsloot, who was fired a year later.

 The band dedicated the album to Euronymous, who had been murdered in August the same year.
 This is the only album that features the band's original lineup.
 The artwork was created by Kristian "Necrolord" Wåhlin.
 The album was composed and arranged between 1989 and 1993, and was recorded between 1 and 6 March 1993.

 Music

-Noticing similarities to death metal bands At the Gates, Sentenced and Necrophobic, Deathmetal.org claims that Dissection utilizes black metal technique, but embraces a different aesthetic from that genre, lacking its "flow and inscrutability."
+Noticing similarities to death metal bands At the Gates, Sentenced and Necrophobic, Deathmetal.org stated that Dissection utilizes black metal's technique, but embraces a different aesthetic from that genre, lacking its "flow and inscrutability."
 According to No Clean Singing, "Dissection made their name by infusing their black metal with a layer of melody which ensured that each song was memorable, together with strong musicianship and compelling lyrics and imagery.
 By keeping most of their NWOBHM-isms in the minor scale, they maintained a sense of darkness and foreboding over the blasting, thrashing framework of technically-proficient black metal."

-Kyle Ward of Sputnikmusic argues that "Dissection is known for combining intricate, harmonized guitar leads with the raw force of Black Metal", and that "while each song has its own melodic riffs respectively, there are some where the song is full of these melodic riffs, and vocals just as epic and melodic."
+Kyle Ward of Sputnikmusic argued that "Dissection is known for combining intricate, harmonized guitar leads with the raw force of Black Metal", and that "while each song has its own melodic riffs respectively, there are some where the song is full of these melodic riffs, and vocals just as epic and melodic."
 He also noted the significant stylistic differences between this album and Dissection's following album, Storm of the Light's Bane.
 Metal Injection's Atanamar Sunyata wrote that "Dissection drew deeply from Bathory's legacy.
 Unlike their peers, however, Dissection looked beyond the atonal seethings of Under The Sign of the Black Mark, taking direction from Quorthon's later, more epic leanings."
 He described the album as "steeped in the sinister miasma of black metal's ethos", while noting that the band "discarded less of metal's traditional tropes than their contemporaries.
 Classical constructs guide the album's course and teeming thrash provides its foundation."